otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/01-kotlin-1.md

 }
 ```

 **Kotlin** does not enforce immutability, but is recommended that `val` is used wherever possible.
-Also, we will discuss other keywords when we start **Android** development.
+Also, we will discuss other keywords when you start **Android** development.

 ### Null Safety